Understanding Search Engine Optimisation

-The question also implies that the client misunderstands the amount of work that is involved in SEO – ie. that they may be working under the assumption that simply by building an ‘optimised’ website that the site will then rank highly for whatever term(s) they want.
-This is not the case – it is crucial to realise that SEO is a long term goal that can take months or years of ongoing efforts to achieve, depending on how competitive a keyword is being targeted.
+The question also implies a misunderstanding of the amount of work that is involved in SEO – ie. that they may be working under the assumption that simply by building an ‘optimised’ website that the site will then rank highly for whatever term(s) they want.
+This is not the case – it is crucial to realise that SEO is a long term goal that can take months or years of ongoing efforts to achieve, depending on how competitive a keyword is.

 Before Anything Else, First Do Your Research!

 Even with much more specific keywords, some sectors are still very competitive and will take months of hard effort to get to high rankings in Google, Yahoo & Bing etc. Even then, the search term may not actually attract significant amounts of traffic.
 Therefore to avoid much wasted time and effort it is crucial to do some research to determine exactly which keyword phrases you wish to target.
 Often a bit of research will point you in a different direction than you originally had in mind.